Comps and the Average Daily Theoretical

 In reality, the casinos do not really care how much you win or lose.
 Sort of.
-I’ll explain why the ‘sort of’ in a bit.
-But generally, it’s true that the casino does not care if you win or lose.
+I’ll explain why the ‘sort of’ in a bit, but generally when it comes to comps, the casino cares more about your Average Daily Theoretical (ADT).

 The most profitable games are the slot machines.
 Other than the largest players, known as ‘whales’, slot players always have the highest ADT among the general population of gamblers.
 Slot machines play fast, and generally, the house has a big advantage against the player.
 Also, there is the ever important factor: a slot machine does not require hourly pay, health insurance, dental, a retirement plan, and never calls in sick.
 Slot machines are pure profit for the casino.